-The romantic drama premiered on November 14, 2004, on the BBC.
+The BBC broadcasted the romantic drama series on November 14, 2004.
 Directed by Brian Percival (The Book Thief), produced by Kate Bartlett (Vera), and written by Sandy Welch (Jane Eyre), the production team brought new contemporary ideas to the period drama genre.

 Welch, for example, respected the essence of the classic novel and the Victorian period while also making the themes relatable.
-Stylistically and thematically, North & South makes it easier for modern audiences to connect to the historical story.
+Stylistically and thematically, North and South makes it easier for modern audiences to connect to the historical and passionate story.

 “I do think that this marks a different sort of costume drama,” Richard Armitage explained in an interview on the DVD’s Special Features.